-This is all the more remarkable in light of several notable facts.
-First, there is no physical barrier, at least not vis-à-vis the urban ledge that constitutes the southern border of the highlands (with sites like Chuera, Urkesh and Nineveh).
-Second, the Uruk expansion in the north (about which we know from the presence of extensive, coherent, and distinctive assemblages of artifacts) documents an early knowledge of this region by the Sumerians, however one may wish to characterize the nature of their interaction with the northern populations.
-Yet they seem not to have brought back any mental image that would find its way in the ideological geography of their myths and epics.
-Third, the Hurrian myths preserved in later Hittite tradition present a well-developed ideological landscape of the northern region (with reference to volcanic events, to raw materials such as silver and basalt, to forays to the south with specific mention of a city such as Tuttul, and of the sea): and nothing of this was ever assimilated into the Sumerian mental geography.
+This is all the more remarkable in the light of several notable facts.
+First, there is no physical barrier, at least not vis-à-vis the urban ledge that constitutes the southern border of the highlands (with sites like Chuera, Urkesh and Nine-veh). - Second, the Uruk expansion in the north (about which we know from the presence of extensive, coherent and distinctive assemblages of artifacts) documents an early knowledge of this region by the Sumerians, however one may wish to characterize the nature of their interaction with the northern populations.
+Yet they seem not to have brought back any mental image that would find its way in the ideological geography of their myths and epics. - Third, the Hurrian myths preserved in the later Hittite tradition present a well developed ideological land-scape of the northern region (with reference to volcanic events, to raw materials like silver and basalt, to forays to the south with specific mention of a city like Tuttul and of the sea): and nothing of this was ever assimilated into the Sumerian mental geography.

 The wide chronological span in the documentation should not affect the basic gist of the argument.
 True, the written Hurrian evidence as we have it dates only to the third quarter of the second millennium, and the written Sumerian evidence precedes it by a few centuries, while the Uruk expansion took place in the fourth millennium.
-However, (1) the nature of the myths suggests a much earlier substratum, and (2) the archaeological evidence we have discussed suggests, in turn, a link between the Urkesh of the myths and the Urkesh of Tell Mozan, which dates back demonstrably to the early third, and arguably to the fourth millennium.
+However, (1) the nature of the myths suggests a much earlier substratum, and (2) the archaeological evidence we have discussed suggests in turn a link between the Urkesh of the myths and the Urkesh of Tell Mozan, which dates back demonstrably to the early third, and arguably to the fourth millennium.

 Our interpretation of the broader historical situation, based on these observations, is as follows.
-The "local" culture encountered by the Sumerians in the northern regions was well developed not only technologically but also socially and ideologically.29 Large urban centers existed only in the narrow ledge at the extreme north of the Khabur plains (especially with Chuera, Urkesh, Nineveh, possibly the unidentified Kumme further to the east), but their identity was tied to their hinterland in the mountainous regions to the north.
+The "local" culture encountered by the Sumerians in the northern regions was well developed not only technologically but also socially and ideologically.30 Large urban centers existed only in the narrow ledge at the extreme north of the Khabur plains (especially with Chuera, Urkesh, Nineveh, possibly the unidentified Kumme further to the east), but their identity was tied to their hinterland in the mountainous regions to the north.
 Those highland settlements were integrated within an urban horizon that rested on ethnic and ideological bonds more than on an administrative framework.
 It was the bond of Hurrian identity.
-As such, it constituted an
+As such, it constituted an alternative model to the Sumerian administrative model based on close territorial contiguity.
+Its strength was, precisely, that it could hold together human groups that were not territorially contiguous, but rather separated by the geographical reality of the highlands.
+The ideology that developed, and the mythical landscapes it created, acquired such a significance and such a distinctiveness that they could not easily be borrowed into the Sumerian mold.

-As is being recognized more and more in the archaeological record, see for instance M. Frangipane, "Local Components in the Development of Centralized Societies in Syro-Anatolian Regions," in M. Frangipane et al. (eds.), Between the Rivers and Over the Mountains.
-Archaeologica Anatolica et Mesopotamica Alba Palmieri Dedicata (Rome: Università "La Sapienza," 1993), 133-61; G. Stein, Rethinking World Systems.
-Diasporas, Colonies and Interaction in Uruk Mesopotamia (Tucson: University of Arizona Press, 1999), 112-16.
+30 As is being recognized more and more in the archaeological record, see for instance M. Frangipane, "Local Components in the Development of Centralized Societies in Syro-Anatolian Regions," in M. Frangipane et al. (eds.), Between the Rivers and Over the Mountains.
+Archaeologica Anatolica et Mesopotamica Alba Palmieri Dedicata, Roma: Università "La Sapienza", 1993, pp. 133-161; G. Stein, Rethinking World Systems.
+Diasporas, Colonies and Interaction in Uruk Mesopotamia, Tucson: University of Arizona Press, 1999, pp. 112-116.